SharkLib/SharkLib/README.md

 In this course, I will teach how to Learn Qt in 21 Days step by step..

- - Course One
+ - Course One -
+  Setup your computer.

- - Course Two
+ - Course Two - The first Qt Widget Application

 In this course, I will teach how to implement VTK in 21 Days step by step..

- - Course One
+ - Course One - Setup your computer.

- - Course Two
+ - Course Two - The first VTK Application